Satish-yadav01/Satish-yadav01/README.md

 I'm a passionate developer with a strong interest in software development, open-source contributions, and always eager to learn new technologies.
 I thrive on challenges and aim to use my skills to create meaningful solutions.

 - 🔭 I’m currently working on [ProjectName](link-to-project)
-- 🌱 I’m currently learning [Technology/Languages]
+- 🌱 I’m currently learning [Springboot/Java]
 - 👯 I’m looking to collaborate on [Open Source Project/Type of Projects]
 - 🤔 I’m looking for help with [Specific Issues/Projects]
 - 💬 Ask me about [Topics you are knowledgeable about]
-- 📫 How to reach me: [Your Email/LinkedIn Profile/Other Contact Methods]
+- 📫 How to reach me: [satishyadav.sy02@gamil.com/satish-yadav-ssy/7558757731]
-- ⚡ Fun fact: [A fun fact about you]
+- ⚡ Fun fact: [I don't do gym, gym do me 🤡]

 ## Skills